 The gospel of the kingdom is a living power.
 It constantly moves and infiltrates our hearts, minds and lives, so that the gospel may reach all the cultures of the world, transforming them according to God’s kingdom purposes.
 For us this will involve committing our lives joyfully to several kingdom commitments.
 First, we will be an outward facing community existing to be a channel of God’s redemptive truth and love.
 Second, it also involves a commitment to personal evangelism, missions and church planting ventures.

 Another fundamental kingdom commitment is to the area of mercy and care for the poor.
-We are called to demonstrate the power of the gospel in the broken places of society.
-We are also committed to cultural renewal as our members move into the real world as representatives of the kingdom of God.
+We are called to demonstrate the power of the gospel in the broken places of society as we live our ordinary lives loving and serving our neighbors.
 These commitments will only be fulfilled as we devote ourselves to kingdom-centered prayer.

 Note: The following churches have influenced our philosophy of ministry which we wish to acknowledge.
 Redeemer Presbyterian Church in NYC, Christ Community Church in Franklin, TN, and Perimeter Church in Atlanta, GA.